 Looking for a great venue in Mallorca to host your special event?
 Here is our abcMallorca Guide with a selection of the best places. […] Special Venues for Special Events

 Do you ever get emotional watching one of your brides getting married?
 I asked.
 “Yes I do, sometime I struggle to keep it together, especially if I have been working with the couple for a long time – they do become friends you know.”

 She told me of a chance encounter with a former client, at the Villa Italia in Puerto Andratx last summer.
 “I walked across the terrace and there sat Jenny and Dan, who were clients five years ago; they had with them two small children and they were celebrating their wedding anniversary at the venue where they had got married.”
 Julie discreetly dabbed a very small tear from the corner of her eye and gave me a lovely smile.
 I have to say, the next time I get married, Julie Bussell has got the gig!

 Honeymoon on Mallorca

-February is the month of blooming almond trees, chilly weather, and celebrating your love on Valentine’s Day.
-Here’s your romance guide to Mallorca. […] Your romantic guide to Mallorca
+February is the month of blooming almond trees, warm weather and Valentine’s Day.
+The perfect month for love! […] Your romantic guide to Mallorca

-Romantic restaurants on Mallorca are plentiful – you just need to know where to go!
-Here is the abcMallorca insider’s guide to celebrating your love! […] Mallorca’s most romantic restaurants
+There are lots of romantic restaurants on Mallorca – you just need to know where to go.
+Find out more in the abcMallorca Insider’s Guide! […] Mallorca’s most romantic restaurants